MandaBhavana/Arthritis-Detection/README.md

 ---

-## ⭐ Future Improvements
+## 🚀 Future Improvements

-- Improve classification accuracy using larger datasets
+- Improve classification accuracy using larger and more diverse datasets.
-- Experiment with newer deep learning architectures
+- Experiment with advanced deep learning architectures such as EfficientNet and Vision Transformers.
-- Add Grad-CAM visualizations for model interpretability
+- Add Grad-CAM visualizations to improve model interpretability.
-- Improve user interface and user experience
+- Develop a multimodal model by incorporating patient clinical information.
+- Expand the application to detect and classify conditions affecting other body regions, such as the hip, shoulder, spine, hand, and ankle.
+- Support multiple medical imaging modalities, including X-rays, MRI, and CT scans.